BlendLog/MinerSearch/README.md

 - The legend of the symbols has been moved to the beginning of the log file
 - Fixed the disappearance of the "close" cross in the summary report window
 - Checking the installed version of NET Framework 4.5.2 (for windows 7)

-Version 1.4.7.3

-- Removal of the new version of the miner with a digital signature;
-- Fixed automatic closing of the application when it crash;
-- Updated algorithm for disabling malicious services;
-- Fixed adding deleted files to quarantine;
-- Added a check for deleting a file from msiexec arguments;
-- Added a counter for all threats found;
-- Added ignoring of new deletion functions with the --scan-only option;
-- Added display of lines from the hosts file that have been neutralized;
-- Fixed directories scan as a symbolic link;
-- Statistics are now displayed in the new form;
-- Notification output at the end of scan;

 -----------------------------------------